Yeshaswini69/maven-docker-jenkins/README.md

     }
 }

-### 4. GitHub Webhook
+4. GitHub Webhook
 Purpose: Trigger Jenkins automatically on code push.

 Setup:
 Use ngrok public URL (or public server IP)
 Configure webhook in GitHub → Settings → Webhooks
 Event: push
 Target URL: <ngrok-or-server-url>/github-webhook/

-### 5. Running the Pipeline
+6. Running the Pipeline
 Push code changes to GitHub (main branch).
 Jenkins webhook triggers the pipeline.
 Pipeline stages execute:
 Maven build → creates .jar
 Docker image build → push to DockerHub
-Docker container runs → application accessible at http://<server-ip>:8081

-Verify Docker container status:
+Docker container runs → application accessible at http://<server-ip>:8081 Verify Docker container status: docker ps

-docker ps

-### 6. Continuous Integration & Deployment
+8. Continuous Integration & Deployment
 Any subsequent code changes and pushes to GitHub automatically trigger the Jenkins pipeline.
 Ensures CI/CD process keeps the application up-to-date.

-⚠️ Note:
-Using ngrok on localhost gives a dynamic URL — not recommended for production.
-Use a public server for Jenkins in real-world scenarios.
+⚠️ Note: Using ngrok on localhost gives a dynamic URL — not recommended for production.
+Use a public server for Jenkins in real-world scenarios. give me proper readme file of this to put in github so thth the indententation n project structure stays the same in preview as well